TYPO3GmbH/content-typo3-universe/resources/markdown/privacy-policy.md

 ### Evaluation reminder

 We will generate a rating reminder using your email address for a one-time reminder to submit a rating of your order.
-In the email we refer to the rating system we use.
+In the mail we refer to the rating system we use.
 You have given your consent in accordance with Art.
 6 Para.
-1 lit. a GDPR by agreeing to the general terms and conditions.
+1 lit. a DSGVO by agreeing to the general terms and conditions.

-You can revoke your consent at any time by email to info@typo3.com.
+You can revoke your consent at any time by e-mail to info@typo3.com.

 ## 10. Online-based Audio and Video Conferences (Conference tools)